Rambo: The Video Game: Plot

 Three years later, Rambo receives an offer from Trautman: if he agrees to return to the camp where he was imprisoned and obtain photographic evidence that American POWs are still being held there, he will be pardoned for his crimes.
 Rambo agrees and travels to Vietnam, where he meets Co Bao, a young Vietnamese spy with whom he forms a romantic attachment.
 The two infiltrate the camp and, against orders, Rambo rescues one of the POWs.
 He and Co are discovered and are forced to make a run for their boat.
-Armored gunboats follow them, and Rambo manages to destroy one before the group jumps into the water and swims to shore.
-A chopper sent to pick them up is ordered to turn back as Rambo has violated his orders, resulting in Rambo being captured, tortured, and forced by the Soviets to broadcast a message to his superiors warning them not to rescue him.
-Rambo is able to get the upper hand on his captors, but when he and Co try to escape, she is killed by a Vietnamese officer.
+Armored gunboats follow them.
+Rambo destroys one before the group jumps into the water and swims to shore.
+A chopper sent to pick them up is ordered to turn back as Rambo has violated his orders.
+Rambo is captured, tortured, and forced by the Soviets to broadcast a message to his superiors warning them not to rescue him.
+Rambo gets the upper hand on his captors, but when he and Co try to escape, she is killed by a Vietnamese officer.
 A heartbroken Rambo buries her and goes on a rampage, using stealth and guerrilla tactics to slaughter dozens of Soviet and Vietnamese troops.
 He hijacks a Soviet chopper, burns the camp to the ground, and rescues the POWs.
 A Soviet gunship intercepts them, and Rambo destroys it with a rocket before taking the POWs to safety.

-The game then shows Rambo's funeral concluding, as the speaker reveals he was one of the rescued POWs.
+Rambo's funeral concludes, as the speaker reveals he was one of the rescued POWs.
 He also admits his sorrow that Rambo died before being able to rescue Trautman, who was recently reported missing in action while working with Afghan rebels fighting against a Soviet invasion.
 In Thailand, Rambo, having spent several years in hiding, travels to Afghanistan when he learns that the U.S. government has no intention of saving Trautman.
 He meets with the rebels only seconds before their village is raided by Soviet troops, and helps fight them off before leaving under the cover of darkness to infiltrate the mountain base where his mentor is held.
 He reaches Trautman's cell but is forced to flee after meeting stiff enemy resistance.
 Returning the next day, Rambo shoots his way through the prison, rescues Trautman, and steals a helicopter, which is damaged by gunfire and crashes in the desert just outside the base.
 Rambo and Trautman are attacked by two choppers, one of which Rambo destroys, before fleeing into a cave where Soviet commandos attempt to hunt them down.
 Rambo eliminates the commandos, but a massive Soviet force traps him and Trautman.
 A surprise rebel cavalry charge turns the tables on the Soviets, and Rambo seizes one of their tanks, using it to blow up the gunship carrying the Soviet commander.

-The game then ends with Trautman and Rambo receiving well-wishes from the rebels for their help, before driving off.
+Trautman and Rambo receive well-wishes from the rebels for their help, before driving off.